aivydebnath/Analyzing-Healthcare-Data-In-PowerBI/README.md

 ## Analysis

-I have used Power BI to analyze the data and identify factors that impact patient LOS and cost.
+The project is to analyze the data and identify factors that impact patient LOS and cost.
 I have looked for differences in efficiency between different hospitals.

 ## Visualization

 I have created a variety of visualizations to communicate our insights to the HealthStat team.
-These visualizations will include charts and tables.
+These visualizations will include charts and tables and have segregated based on cost, length of stay, and hospital profile.

 ## Dashboard